Prinzhorn/skrollr/README.md

 That was easy, right?

+We are using the HTML5 data attributes to attach key frames to DOM elements.
 The numbers represent the key frame position (the top scroll offset in pixel).
 The highest key frame found in the document will be used to set the the max top scroll offset.
-There's one special key frame called "end" (i.e. "**data-end**=") which is the same as setting the largest value on each element.
-This makes it easier to have animations stop at the same time on the end.

 You can set multiple properties.